 Car Accidents in South Carolina

 In our state, you can pursue a claim against the person who is at fault for the car accident.
 We are also what is known as a "comparative fault" state, which means if a judge determines that you are more than 50 percent at fault, then you cannot collect damages against the other driver or at-fault party.
-As long as you are 50 percent or less at fault, you can collect monetary damages.
+As long as you are 50 percent or less at fault, our car accident lawyers can help you work on collecting monetary damages.

 But determining fault is not always easy.
 The police will make reports and can cite other drivers for traffic violations, but this does not always correctly indicate that a party was at fault for an accident.
-Sometimes a crash scene needs to be investigated and independent witness statements need to be taken to determine fault.
+Our car accident attorneys understand sometimes a crash scene needs to be investigated and independent witness statements need to be taken to determine fault.

 Common Causes of Car Crashes